 Website: Col·legi de les Teresianes (official school website)

 Teresians’ Convent and School, or Col·legi de les Teresianes, is a convent school building built for the Order of Saint Teresa of Jesus nuns.
 It was started in 1887 by another architect who laid the foundation and designed the floor plan.
-Gaudí took over the project and he made some alterations to the plans and worked on it from 1888-1889.
+Gaudí took over the project and made some alterations to the plans, working on it from 1888 to 1889.

 The building is quite austere and dark compared to many of Gaudí’s other buildings, but it still has several of his own personal flourishes such as parabolic arches, exposed brick pillars, four-armed crosses, and religious symbology.